SuperOfficeDocs/superoffice-docs/docs/globalization-and-localization/index.md

 SuperOffice supports localized interfaces and regional data for users in more than fifteen cultures and is written in such a way that is easily extended to support other cultures or regions not included by default.

-All strings are stored in a *.resx* file so that they can be called by calling the name assigned to it.
+All strings are stored in a *.resx* file so that they can be called by calling the name assigned to them.
 The advantage is that since we have a resx files for each language we can run SuperOffice in any language we prefer without any modification to the code.

 [Resource Providers][1] are used to supply localized resource strings, and provide the means for third-parties to override existing, or supply new, resource strings in SuperOffice.

-The problem with globalization is when displaying the same page in different languages without a lot of extra work.
+The problem with globalization is to display the same page in different languages without a lot of extra work.

 * The mechanism behind providing the resources for a page